alimozdemir/personal/posts/nuxt-3-casl-authorization.md

 ```
 :::

-Now we can just see that intellisense also works
+Now, intellisense will also work for `$can`:

 <img src="/img/nuxt-casl/intellisense.png" class="center-image" alt="Nuxt CASL $can intellisense" />

-For the advance cases that you would like to reach more functions from casl you can use `$ability` global variable
+For advanced use cases, you can access more CASL functions through the `$ability` global variable as well

 <img src="/img/nuxt-casl/ability-global.png" class="center-image" alt="Nuxt CASL $ability intellisense" />

 ## Middleware and page protection

 So far, so good.
-We could also extend this logic into nuxt pages.
-That would give us a good way of handling authorization.
+We can extend this logic to Nuxt pages, providing a structured way to handle authorization.

-As everyone knows, in the nuxt we have `definePageMeta` that gives us good way of defining page properties.
-We could add another parameter there by declaration as well.
-Although, currently it is not working well.
-Anyway I will show how to do it.
+In Nuxt, we can use `definePageMeta` to define page properties.
+We can add a permission property there.
+Although there’s a known issue with typescript declarations for `definePageMeta`, you can still use it effectively.

 :::code-group
 ```ts [index.d.ts]